gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 lifetimes significantly shorter than a year are common which is shorter than many expected SCTP associations protected by DTLS in SCTP.

+### Padding of DTLS Records

+Both SCTP and DTLS contains mechanisms to padd SCTP payloads, and DTLS records respectively.
+If padding of SCTP packets are desired to hide actual message sizes it RECOMMEDED to use the SCTP Padding Chunck
+{{RFC4820}} to generate a consisted SCTP payload size.
+Support of this chunk is only required on the sender side.
+However, if the PAD chunk is not supported DTLS padding MAY be used.

+It needs to be noted that independent if SCTP padding or DTLS padding is used the padding is not taken into account by the SCTP congestion control.
+Extensive use of padding has potential for worsen congestion situations as the SCTP association will consume more bandwidth than its derived share by the congestion control.

+The use of SCTP PAD chunk is recommened as it at least can enable future extension or SCTP implementation that account also for the padding.
+Use of DTLS padding hides this packet expansion from SCTP.

 ### DTLS 1.2